 If you open “Manage Screen Time” and then go to “Device screen time limits,” you’ll be able to set specific time limits for each app.
 The problem here is that these limits are easily reversible by anybody else who has access to your phone.
 So, in practice, your child can easily turn off any limits you’ve set for them.

 Setting screen time limits in this case wasn’t designed for parents and their children.
 Rather, it was designed with growing healthy habits in mind, especially for adults.
 That’s why there’s no PIN to stop children from changing the settings.
-There’s also a “Focus Mode” which blocks your access to all features except for the camera and emergency calls.
+There’s also a “Focus Mode” on Xiaomi, which blocks your access to all features except for the camera and emergency calls.
 Here are the pros and cons of Xiaomi’s screen time limits:

 - Doesn’t need installation